noseglasses/qmk_firmware/docs/papageno.md

 ## A QMK example

-The impatient may directly jump to a [QMK example keymap](https://github.com/noseglasses/noseglasses_qmk_layout/) that demonstrates how Papageno can be employed to effectively shift load from fingers to thumbs.
+The impatient may directly jump to a [QMK example key-map](https://github.com/noseglasses/noseglasses_qmk_layout/) that demonstrates how Papageno can be employed to effectively shift load from fingers to thumbs.

 ## Papageno-QMK

 Papageno allows for the definition of general multi-key patterns, chords, key clusters, arbitrary leader sequences with multiple leader keys and more.
 All features utilize the same efficient and optimized pattern matching algorithm.
 To be used with QMK, Papageno provides a wrapper API.
-It allows to define patterns in a simple and readable way and encapsules common tasks through C-preprocessor macros.
+It allows to define patterns in a simple and readable way and encapsules common tasks through C-pre-processor macros.

-The heart of Papageno is a search tree that is established based on the definitions that are part of user-implemented QMK keymap files.
+The heart of Papageno is a search tree that is established based on the definitions that are part of user-implemented QMK key-map files.
 As typical for dynamically assembled tree data structures, this tree-based approach relies on dynamic memory allocation.
 Many believe that dynamically allocated data structures are a no-go on embedded architectures, such as those used in programmable keyboards.
 Actually, it is not that much of a hindrance as Papageno mainly allocates memory but does not free it during program execution.
 This inherently avoids RAM fragmentation which would otherwise lead to an early exhaustion of RAM.

 To optimize the utilization of both, Flash memory and SRAM, Papageno comes with an integrated compression mechanism.